Reintroducing First and Fifteenth

 🎓 Thursday 5 to Friday 6 February 2026, I will be at ‘No & ...’: A Forum on Technological Refusal at Maastricht University.
 I am presenting a talk called “The Spirit of Bartleby: In defence of refusal.”
 The event is free and in-person only, but registration is necessary and will remain open until its capacity of 100 is reached.

-🗄️ Editions #1-15 of First & Fifteenth was published on Substack at uxmichaelco.substack.com from November 2023 until the end of 2025.
+🗄️ Editions #1–15 of First & Fifteenth were published from 2023 until 2025.